“I have no clue what I’m doing… but I know exactly what I want to build.”If that sounds like you, you’re in the right place.

 Lesson:Build things that don’t need to exist—so you’re ready when something does.

-Builder’s Checklist
+Builder’s checklist

 - Write your idea in 5-10 bullet points